 The board asked for the minister’s permission to place the girls in a Dublin “institution”.

 Under the law at the time, local authorities ran institutions or mother and baby homes that many of these women were placed in.
-The board were asking the minister to allow the women, who were not residents of the Dublin district, to be placed in institutions in the capital, instead of being sent back to an institution in their respective counties.
+The board was asking the minister to allow the women, who were not residents of the Dublin district, to be placed in institutions in the capital instead of being sent back to an institution in their respective counties.

-The correspondence between the two shows the minister was not totally comfortable with this request, stating that Dublin local authority would not be too pleased at having to take on the responsibility of the women as they were not from the jurisdiction.
+The correspondence highlights how the minister was not totally comfortable with the request, stating that the Dublin local authority would not be too pleased at having to take on the responsibility of the women as they were not from the jurisdiction.

 The report finds that the number of Irish girls coming to England was “diminishing considerably”.